marshall-buck/usda_db_package/README.md

 ```dart
 await  db.init();
 ```
 > There are only 3 public methods needed.
+Once init is run.
 ```dart
 final FoodModel? food = db.getFood(123);